andyatkinson/andyatkinson.github.io/_posts/2024-05-29-top-5-postgresql-surprises-from-ruby-developers.md

 layout: post
 title: "Top Five PostgreSQL Surprises from Rails Devs"
 tags: []
-date: 2024-04-13
+date: 2024-05-29
 comments: true
 ---
-Recently at [Sin City Ruby 2024](/blog/2024/03/25/sin-city-ruby-2024), I presented some advanced PostgreSQL topics to Ruby programmers, and took note of items from feedback that were new or prompted discussions.
+At [Sin City Ruby 2024](/blog/2024/03/25/sin-city-ruby-2024) earlier this year, I presented advanced PostgreSQL topics to Ruby programmers, and had some great feedback afterwards!

+I took notes about feedback items that were new or noteworthy for Ruby programmers.

-Let's cover those items as the explanations may benefit others!
-Here they are in no particular order:
+Let's cover the items in no particular order.

-- Covering Indexes
+1. Covering Indexes
-- How PostgreSQL stores data in pages, and how we can see how many are accessed
+1. How PostgreSQL stores data in pages, and how we can see how many are accessed
-- Topics related to ordered data in queries and indexes
+1. Topics related to ordered data in queries and indexes
-- Why `SELECT *` is not optimal, and how to enumerate all table columns in queries by default
+1. Why `SELECT *` is not optimal, and how to enumerate all table columns in queries by default
-- Using PostgreSQL over other databases, for more types of work
+1. Using PostgreSQL over other databases, for more types of work

 Let's dive into the details of each item.

-## Covering Indexes
+## 1. Covering Indexes

-[Covering indexes](https://www.postgresql.org/docs/current/indexes-index-only-scans.html) are an indexing strategy in PostgreSQL, that brings the data from two or more columns of data from a table, into the index to provide a very targeted data source supporting a query.
+[Covering indexes](https://www.postgresql.org/docs/current/indexes-index-only-scans.html) are an index design tactic to bring in the data from two or more columns into the index.
+This type of index provides a targeted data source that supports a query.
 PostgreSQL describes a covering index as:

 > An index specifically designed to include the columns needed by a particular type of query that you run frequently.

-[PostgreSQL Multicolumn indexes](https://www.postgresql.org/docs/current/indexes-multicolumn.html), which are indexes that include two or more columns in their definition, can act as a covering index by "covering" all the column data requested in queries, enabling an efficient "index only scan."
+[PostgreSQL Multicolumn indexes](https://www.postgresql.org/docs/current/indexes-multicolumn.html), which are indexes that include two or more columns in their definition, can act as a covering index by "covering" all the column data needed for one or more queries, ideally achieving an efficient "index only scan."

+When the planner can choose an index only scan, all the data needed for the query is supplied by the index itself.

-From PostgreSQL 12, we gained another option.
-A new keyword allows us to create another type of covering index using the `INCLUDE` keyword.
-Why might we do that?
+From PostgreSQL 12, we gained another covering index option.
+The keyword `INCLUDE` was added.
+How do we use it?

-The idea is to "include" columns that aren’t being filtered on in the query, but are requested in the `SELECT` clause portion.
-Let’s look at an example index.
+The idea is to specify columns with `INCLUDE` that aren’t being filtered on, but are requested in the `SELECT` clause portion.
+Let’s look at an example.

 Here is the covering index definition I showed in the presentation, supporting a query for the [Rideshare](https://github.com/andyatkinson/rideshare) database, the example app from the book [High Performance PostgreSQL for Rails](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/):